TomasHubelbauer/vscode-extension-playground/readme.md

 Once installed, VS Code will not prompt you to install it again and it will behave like any other regular VS Code extension.

+By default, the extensions have an early-exit right at the entry point so they don't all file all the time.
+Remove it when testing out the test extension.

+## Development

 The local workspace extension gets refreshed whenever VS Code restarts, so any code changes will only take effect using the Cmd+Shift+P command palette command